 When I sat down to talk with Anish and Juan Pablo, there were plenty of exciting things for us to talk about.
 More than anything, I was most curious to find out how and why their product transformed in the way that it did.
 Here are the valuable insights they learned along the way:

-1: Better to build something for someone, than everything for everyone
+1. It’s better to build something for someone, rather than everything for everyone.

 “People try to create solutions before they find problems.
 We fell under that trap in the first year,” explained Juan Pablo, recalling their first iteration.
 At first, “we started by trying to be everything for everyone.
 The problem was that there are so many needs for so many different users.”